-Guardsman Thomas George Clarke (2719127) served in 2nd Battalion Irish Guards during World War Two.
-Known as George, he was the son of James Clarke and Jane C Clarke (née Warnock) of Corkley, Altnamackin, Co.
+Guardsman Thomas George Clarke (2719127) served in 2nd Battalion Irish Guards during the Second World War.
+Known as George, he was the son of James Clarke and Jane C. Clarke (née Warnock) of Corkley, Altnamackin, Co.
 Armagh.

-He died on 17th September 1944 aged 26 years old during 2nd Battalion’s push on to Valkenswaard as part of Operation Market Garden.
-His M4A4 Sherman Mark V came under fire on the main road to Valkenswaard, which became known as “Hell’s Highway”.
+He died on 17th September 1944 aged 26 years old during 2nd Battalion’s push on to Valkenswaard, Netherlands as part of Operation Market Garden.
+His M4A4 Sherman Mark V came under fire on the main road, which became known as “Hell’s Highway”.

 Thomas George Clarke has no known grave.
 His name is on Panel 3 of the Groesbeek Memorial, Gelderland, Netherlands.
 There are 6 Commonwealth War Graves Commission graves in Valkenswaard War Cemetery, Noord-Brabant, Netherlands belonging to personnel from Irish Guards who remain unidentified.